-- (2) A person who makes a statement or conveys information, being a statement or information that he knows to be false, to the effect that, or from which it could reasonably be inferred that, there has been, is, or is to be a plan, proposal, attempt, conspiracy, or threat to - (a) take or exercise control, by force or violence, of an aircraft;
+- (2) A person who makes a statement or conveys information, being a statement or information that he knows to be false, to the effect that, or from which it could reasonably be inferred that, there has been, is, or is to be a plan, proposal, attempt, conspiracy, or threat to - - (a) take or exercise control, by force or violence, of an aircraft;

-s.
-276G Part VI - Crimes Relating to Property (b) destroy, damage, or endanger the safety of, an aircraft; or (c) kill or injure all or any of the persons on board an aircraft - is guilty of a crime.
+- (b) destroy, damage, or endanger the safety of, an aircraft; or - (c) kill or injure all or any of the persons on board an aircraft -

 Charge: Making false threats in relation to aircraft.

 276G.
-Dangerous goods on aircraft (1) Any Any person who - (a) carries or places dangerous goods on board an aircraft; or (b) has dangerous goods in his possession on board an aircraft - is guilty of a crime.
+Dangerous goods on aircraft

+- (1) Any person who - - (a) carries or places dangerous goods on board an aircraft; or - (b) has dangerous goods in his possession on board an aircraft - s.
+277 Part V VI - Crimes Relating to Property (a) with the consent of the owner or operator of the aircraft given with a knowledge of the nature of the goods concerned; or (b) with authority or permission granted or subsisting by virtue of any law of the Commonwealth.
+(4) In this section dangerous goods means - (a) firearms, ammunition, weapons, and explosive substances; and (b) substances or things that, by reason of their nature or condition, may endanger the safety of an aircraft or of persons on board an aircraft.
+(5) Comn refere ences in this section to a law of the nonwealth shall be construed as including nces to any law having effect by virtue of r Navigation Act 1937 .
+C hapter XXXII - Forgery and Uttering 277 .
+Inter pretati on

 Charge: Causing dangerous goods to be on board an aircraft.